DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/dotnet.md

 ---

 <div class="alert alert-info">
-If you have not yet read the instructions for auto-instrumentation and setup, start with the <a href="https://docs.datadoghq.com/tracing/setup/dotnet-core/">.NET/.NET Core</a> or <a href="https://docs.datadoghq.com/tracing/setup/dotnet-framework/">.NET Framework</a> Setup Instructions.
+If you have not yet read the instructions for automatic instrumentation and setup, start with the <a href="https://docs.datadoghq.com/tracing/setup/dotnet-core/">.NET/.NET Core</a> or <a href="https://docs.datadoghq.com/tracing/setup/dotnet-framework/">.NET Framework</a> Setup Instructions.
 </div>

 This page details common use cases for adding and customizing observability with Datadog APM.
 For a list of supported runtimes, see the [.NET Framework Compatibility Requirements][1] or the [.NET Core Compatibility Requirements][2].